sangeliniadi/devin-harness-test/docs/SystemOverview.md

 ## Retry on a weak first pass

 If assessment fails purely on thoroughness - Devin didn't fully read a file, didn't ground its analysis - the harness can ask it to redo specifically those parts once, rather than failing outright.
 Only fires when every failing field is genuinely fixable by trying again; anything else (untestable criteria, a missing permission, a hard block) blocks the retry entirely, since a second attempt can't fix those.
 A successful retry is checked for genuinely different content before being trusted - a "pass" with suspiciously identical output to the first attempt forces human review instead.

+**Real example:** EX-87 was typed Bug/Medium, mapping to Tier 1.
+Devin's investigation found the change spanned more files than Tier 1's 3-file ceiling allows.
+Before this feature existed, that just dead-ended the ticket - a human had to notice the failure, realize the initial tier guess was wrong, and manually re-triage it.
+Now the harness re-checks automatically against Tier 2 and passes under the stricter rules, with human review still forced.

+**Tested independently of Devin:** ran validate_assess_step() against two constructed cases.
+A clean ticket with only a file-count breach correctly promoted from Tier 1 to Tier 2 and passed under the stricter rules, with human review forced.
+The same breach alongside an unrelated problem (untestable criteria) correctly stayed at Tier 1 and failed, exactly as before - confirming a mixed failure never promotes.

 ## Real CI verification